Last Updated on 24. February 2026 by Andi

 Complete and Lasting Forgiveness

-The Epistle to the Hebrews teaches that Christ’s sacrifice is eternally valid: “Christ, having been offered once to bear the sins of many, will appear a second time … to save those who are eagerly waiting for him” (Hebrews 9:28).
-And again: “For by a single offering he has perfected for all time those who are being sanctified” (Hebrews 10:14).
-Forgiveness in the New Testament is therefore not temporary but complete—covering past, present, and future sins.
+The Epistle to the Hebrews teaches that Christ’s sacrifice is eternally valid: “For by a single offering he has perfected for all time those who are being sanctified” (Hebrews 10:14).
+New Testament forgiveness is complete: it covers past, present, and future sins.

-• Judicial forgiveness: granted once at conversion and new birth; it makes a person a child of God.
+- Judicial forgiveness: Granted once at conversion; it makes you a child of God.

-• Parental forgiveness: the ongoing cleansing of a believer who confesses sins to the Father, maintaining fellowship with Him (cf. 1 John 1:9; John 13:10).
+- Parental forgiveness: The ongoing cleansing that maintains fellowship with God the Father (cf. 1 John 1:9; John 13:10).

 Direct Comparison: NAC ↔ Bible

-Common ground: Both acknowledge the central role of Christ and the importance of repentance.
+Common ground: Both acknowledge Christ’s role and the importance of repentance.

 Key Differences